To support Myanmar's progression to democracy, we urge full implementation of the recommendations of the Advisory Commission on Rakhine State

 The Elders supported Kofi Annan in this role, which he undertook in his own capacity.

-The Elders worked extensively to support the democratisation process in Myanmar and efforts to resolve conflicts between the military and ethnic armed groups.
+The Elders visited Myanmar three times between 2012-14 to support the democratisation process in Myanmar and efforts to resolve conflicts between the military and ethnic armed groups.
 They welcomed the election of a civilian-led government in November 2015 after the victory of Aung San Suu Kyi’s National League for Democracy (NLD).

 The Elders have been concerned about Myanmar since the group was formed in 2007 and have long called for meaningful change towards an inclusive and democratic society.
 The group spoke out against the detention of Aung San Suu Kyi and pressed for the release of all other political prisoners in the country.